Smoothness of the law of manifold-valued Markov processes with jumps

 Let $G$ be the group of affine transformations of $\reel^d$; it enters the framework of \eqref{gsmh} as $G=\reel^d\rtimes GL(d)$, where $g=(g_2,g_1)$ is the map $g(x)=g_1x+g_2$.
 The Lie algebra is the set $\reel^d\times{\mathfrak gl}(d)$, and if $u=(u_2,u_1)$, we have

 so

-We deduce from Theorem \ref{llevy} the uniform smoothness of the laws of a left Lévy process $\Xi_t$ and its projection $X_t=\pi(\Xi_t)$ on $\reel^d$, under the non degeneracy condition on the small jumps (with additional conditions if $\alpha\le1$), and if the moments of $|\Ad_g|$ for the big jumps part are finite.
-Under the similar condition on $|\Ad_g^{-1}|$, we can also consider the right Lévy process, and deduce the smoothness of its $\reel^d$ component from Theorem \ref{semid}; in this case $H=GL(d)$ is unimodular, so $\chi=\chi_G$.
+We deduce from Theorem \ref{llevy} the uniform smoothness of the laws of a left L\'{e}vy process $\Xi_t$ and its projection $X_t=\pi(\Xi_t)$ on $\reel^d$, under the nondegeneracy condition on the small jumps (with additional conditions if $\alpha\le1$), and if the moments of $|\Ad_g|$ for the big jumps part are finite.
+Under the similar condition on $|\Ad_g^{-1}|$, we can also consider the right L\'{e}vy process, and deduce the smoothness of its $\reel^d$ component from Theorem \ref{semid}; in this case $H=GL(d)$ is unimodular, so $\chi =\chi_G$.

-Notice that $G$ is not unimodular, so without the assumption on big jumps, we are not even sure of the local boundedness of the density of $X_t$, except when we can apply Theorem \ref{smoothj} (smooth Lévy measure).
+Notice that $G$ is not unimodular, so without the assumption on big jumps, we are not even sure of the local boundedness of the density of $X_t$, except when we can apply Theorem \ref{smoothj} (smooth L\'{e}vy measure).
 In order to find a counterexample, we are going, for simplicity, to consider a subgroup of $G$.

-So let now $G$ be the group of transformations of $\reel^d$ generated by translations and by dilations of rate $e^n$, $n\in\entier$.
-Thus $G=\reel^d\rtimes\entier$, where $(y,n)$ corresponds to the transformation $z\mapsto e^nz+y$.
+So let now $G$ be the group of transformations of $\reel^d$ generated by translations and by dilations of rate $\mathrm{e}^n$, $n\in\entier$.
+Thus $G=\reel^d\rtimes\entier$, where $(y,n)$ corresponds to the transformation $z\mapsto \mathrm{e}^nz+y$.
 The composition law of this group is

 Its Lie algebra is Abelian and can be identified to $\reel^d$.
-Denoting by $dn$ and $dy$ the counting measure on $\entier$ and the Lebesgue measure on $\reel^d$, the Haar measures on $G$, the modulus and the adjoint representation are
+Denoting by $\mathrm{d}n$ and $\mathrm{d}y$ the counting measure on $\entier$ and the Lebesgue measure on $\reel^d$, the Haar measures on $G$, the modulus and the adjoint representation are